metayeti/YABS.js/README.md

 v1.2.0 dev

+## Contents

+1. How it works
+2. Dependencies
+3. Basic usage
+4. Minimal example

 ## How it works

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and runs the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.